vuejs/eslint-config-typescript/README.md

 See the [original documentation](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin/src/configs#recommended) for more information.

 Some of its rules, however, might conflict with `prettier`.
-So when used alongside other sharable configs, this config should be placed after all other configs except for the `prettier` ones in the `extends` array.
+So when used alongside other sharable configs, this config should be placed after all other configs except for the one from `eslint-plugin-prettier` in the `extends` array.
-And make sure to also include the `@typescript-eslint` sub ruleset of the `prettier` config.

 An example `.eslintrc.js`: